 The ASTM noise test determines the detector noise over a period of 20 minutes.
 The test is done with installed Max-Light Cartridge Cell or Max-Light Cartridge Test Cell.

 This test does also check for the drift.
-It is also part of the "Self Test" (with checking for the drift). hout If the test is performed with the Max-Light Cartridge Test Cell, the test res are not influenced by solvent or pump effects. sults When In case of noise and drift problem.
-Parts required # Description 1 Max-Light Cartridge Cell (filled with water) OR 1 Max-Light Cartridge Test Cell Preparations Detector and UV-lamp must be on for at least 2 hours.
-ASTM measurements based on specifications may require longer stabilization times.
+It is also part of the "Self Test" (without checking for the drift).

+If the test is performed with the Max-Light Cartridge Test Cell, the test results are not influenced by solvent or pump effects.

+When In case of noise and drift problem.

+- Detector and UV-lamp must be on for at least 2 hours. - ASTM measurements based on specifications may require longer stabilization times. - When using a Max-Light Cartridge Cell a flow rate of 0.5 mL/min with water is required.